-The Draft Rule improves the quality of the PASA processes.
+The Rule as made improves the quality of the PASA processes.
 This is likely to provide participants in the NEM with better quality information relating to reserve outlooks, allowing the participants to make better operational decisions.
 Other things being equal, better quality decisions to be made by NEM participants will enhance the reliability and security of supply of electricity in the NEM.
 This is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to reliability and security of supply of electricity, hence contributing towards the NEO.

 The Commission notes that there are some inconsistencies between the Rules and the PASA processes in practice.
 Upon close examination, the Commission considers the costs of making changes to the PASA processes in order to comply with the Rules would outweigh the benefits of making changes to the Rules to align them with the PASA processes in practice.
-The Draft Rule therefore reflects the latter.
-This negates AEMO's need to make changes to the PASA systems and process, resulting in cost saving which can be passed on to consumers of electricity.
-The cost saving is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to price of supply of electricity, hence contributing towards the NEO.
+The Rule as made therefore reflects the latter.
+This negates AEMO's need to make changes to the PASA systems and process, resulting in costs not being incurred and passed on to consumers of electricity.
+This is likely to promote efficient operation of electricity services for the long term interests of consumers of electricity with respect to price of supply of electricity, hence contributing towards the NEO.

-The Draft Rule enhances clarity of the Rules, hence promoting regulatory certainty.
+The Rule as made enhances clarity of the Rules, hence promoting regulatory certainty.
 Regulatory uncertainty can pose unnecessary risks to participants the NEM.
 NEM participants are likely to incur unnecessary costs in managing these risks, and these costs would be a factor contributing to inefficiencies in the NEM.
 Promoting regulatory certainty reduces NEM participants' risks, hence reduces the costs necessary to manage these risks.
 As discussed earlier, cost saving is likely to promote efficient operation of electricity services for the long term interests of consumers with respect to price of supply of electricity, hence contributing towards the achievement of NEO.

-The Draft Rule also promotes good regulatory practice by removing redundant elements from the Rules.
+The Rule as made also promotes good regulatory practice by removing redundant elements from the Rules.